zeevo/zeevo.io.old/src/pages/pages/2015-05-01---about/index.md

 title: 'About'
 layout: page
 path: '/about'
+description: 'I am a Software Engineer making things and breaking things.
+I also like lizards and rock climbing.'
 ---

 Heyo.
 I'm Shane.
 Or Zeevo if you met me online _(IGNs am I right?)_.
 I like to make things using computer code, and I like to break things using the limitations of the human brain.
 I also like coffee, beer, rock climbing, lizards, and dark themes.